ssec/sift/doc/source/PACKAGING-mtgsift.rst

 The targets *pyinstaller-onedir-package* and *pyinstaller-onefile-package*
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Using the two targets you can create executables which allow to run MTG-Sift without any additional installation of dependencies.
+Using the two targets you can create executables which allow to run MTG-SIFT without any additional installation of dependencies.
 All dependencies are provided.

 Please don't forget to at least once build the target *patch-shapely* in the Conda environment you use for packaging.
-The MTG-Sift dependency *Shapely* has an issue with respect to PyInstaller based packaging, which is fixed with the provided patch for now::
+The MTG-SIFT dependency *Shapely* has an issue with respect to PyInstaller based packaging, which is fixed with the provided patch for now::